-The Jamaica project has been in existence for over 19 years and during this time over 214 students have participated in the project.
-While the project began with the Early Childhood program the Early Childhood Education students (ECE) have had the privilege to work with students from the School of Deaf and Deafblind Studies, Behavioural Science Technology program and for the past two years the School of Nursing.
+The Jamaica project has been in existence for over 20 years and during this time over 235 students have participated in the project.
+While the project began with the Early Childhood program it has continued to evolve and promote a deeper partnership internally.

+The Early Childhood Education students (ECE) have had the privilege to work with students from the School of Deaf and Deafblind Studies, Behavioural Science Technology and the School of Nursing.

 Letters from Students: